Linaro/documentation/Reference-Platform/Platforms/Enterprise/README.md

-# Consumer Reference Platform - Documentation
+# Enterprise Reference Platform - Documentation

-The Consumer Reference Platform aims to enable the latest software on a series of embedded hardware platforms.
-Open source boot firmware and a unified Linux kernel delivers an excellent starting point for your next embedded product.
-High level components such as ROS, and a standard GPIO library are included to help accelerate robotic enthusiasts and makers.
-The consumer software stack provides two builds based on Debian and OpenEmbedded.
-A graphic user interface is included for each variant, and both are validated to ensure quality and a great user experience.
+The enterprise reference platform is targeted to accelerate the high powered ARMv8 servers in both datacenter and cloud vertical markets.
+Industry standard firmware (SBBR and SBSA) and a unified Linux kernel are provided for all the supported platforms, simplifying software maintenance and deployment.
+The high level components such as Openstack, Ceph, Hadoop, and KVM are rigorously validated for each distribution.
+The enterprise software stack provides two builds based on Debian and Centos.
+The goal is to help bridge the gap between older technology present in today’s distributions and the latest ARM server optimizations.

 ## Features
 - Unified Linux Kernel
 - Open Boot Firmware
- - Debian and OpenEmbedded Builds
+   - Compliant with ARM SBSA and SBBR specifications
- - Desktop Enviroment
+- Debian and Centos Network Installers
- - ROS (Robot OS)
+- Openstack and Ceph Reference Deployments
- - Standard GPIO Library
+- Built for Big Data Workloads

 ***